 It is a catheter tubing grip shell with an ergonomically shaped lever that enables elderly and strength weakened patients to be able to secure the connection between a catheter and a catheter collection bag with far less than normal adult grip strength.
 It can optionally be fitted with a compressible sleeve to enable the creation of a water-leak resistant connection between a catheter and a catheter collection bag.

-Utility patents are a powerful tool for protecting and monetizing inventions.
-There are at least these three benefits:
+The above eight utility patent examples showcase the diverse range of inventions that utility patents can protect.
+Utility patents are a powerful tool for both protecting and monetizing inventions.
+They offer at least three distinct benefits:

-1. Protecting Inventions: Utility patents provide inventors with the exclusive right to make, use, and sell their invention for a limited period of time, typically 20 years from the date of filing.
-This protection helps to prevent competitors from copying or stealing an invention, which can significantly reduce the inventor’s ability to profit from their idea.
-Additionally, utility patents can provide a valuable bargaining chip in licensing negotiations, because licensees will be more willing to pay for the use of a patented invention than an unpatented one.
+- Protecting Intellectual Property: Utility patents provide inventors with the exclusive right to make, use, and sell their inventions for a set period of time, typically 20 years from the date of filing.
+This helps prevent competitors from copying or stealing an invention, thus preserving the inventor’s rights to an invention.
+Moreover, utility patent protection can be beneficial in negotiating licensing agreements as it demonstrates ownership of and legal rights to an invention.

-2. Encouraging Innovation and Creativity: Utility patents can help to encourage innovation and creativity by providing inventors with the assurance that their ideas will be protected and rewarded.
-Knowing that their inventions are protected by a utility patent, inventors may be more willing to invest time and resources into developing and commercializing their ideas, which can lead to new and groundbreaking technologies.
-The availability of utility patents also encourages inventors to share their ideas with others, fostering collaboration and the sharing of knowledge.
+- Encouraging Innovation and Creativity: Utility patents play a vital role in encouraging innovation and creativity by assuring inventors that their ideas will be acknowledged and protected.
+With the protection of a utility patent, inventors may be more willing to invest time and resources into developing and commercializing their ideas, which can lead to the development of new and groundbreaking technologies.
+Moreover, when a utility patent is granted, it becomes public knowledge.
+So, by seeking patent protection, inventors share their ideas with others, which fosters collaboration and the exchange of knowledge among inventors.

-You can find out more information about the utility patent application process by checking out our What to Expect in the Utility Patent Application Process page.
+While utility patents are valuable assets, navigating the application process can be daunting.
+Learn more about the utility patent application journey on our What to Expect in the Utility Patent Application Process page.